 Read the below reasons if you need one last nudge to start running...

-- 'Couch To 5K' in 500 words: our top 5 running tips for beginners wanting to start running
+- 'Couch To 5K' in 500 words: our top 5 best tips for new runners (opens in new tab) wanting to start running

 5 reasons why you should try running